crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 lines: shell vs economic protocol, Unix dependent vs JavaScript compatible, and library vs command line interface.

-  - :package:`tezos-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
-Most of them, including RPC calling functions from :package:`tezos-shell-services` and :package:`tezos-protocol-alpha`, are abstracted over this object type.
+  - :package:`mineplex-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
+Most of them, including RPC calling functions from :package:`mineplex-shell-services` and :package:`mineplex-protocol-alpha`, are abstracted over this object type.
 That way, it is possible to use the same code for different platforms or toolkits.
-  - :package:`tezos-client-alpha` provides some functions to perform the operations of protocol Alpha using the wallet and signers from the client context.
+  - :package:`mineplex-client-alpha` provides some functions to perform the operations of protocol Alpha using the wallet and signers from the client context.
-  - :package:`tezos-client-commands` plugs the basic context access functions from :package:`tezos-client-base` as handlers for the commands of the ``tezos-client`` command line wallet.
+  - :package:`mineplex-client-commands` plugs the basic context access functions from :package:`mineplex-client-base` as handlers for the commands of the ``mineplex-client`` command line wallet.
-  - :package:`tezos-client-alpha-commands` plugs the functions from
+  - :package:`mineplex-client-alpha-commands` plugs the functions from
-    :package:`tezos-client-alpha` as handlers for the Alpha specific commands of the ``tezos-client`` command line wallet.
+    :package:`mineplex-client-alpha` as handlers for the Alpha specific commands of the ``mineplex-client`` command line wallet.
-  - :package:`tezos-client-genesis` contains the basic activator
+  - :package:`mineplex-client-genesis` contains the basic activator
     commands available on the genesis protocol.
-  - :package:`tezos-client-base-unix` implements configuration file
+  - :package:`mineplex-client-base-unix` implements configuration file
     and wallet storage in Unix files, user interaction via the Unix console, and terminal based signer plug-ins.